Below, you can find a list of projects (in reverse chronological order) that I'm working on/have worked on, along with my collaborators.

 The manuscript detailing these findings is published in the journal Genes, Brain and Behavior.

-Collaborators: Ann-Kathrin Bröger, Dr. Markus Thamm, Dr. Axel Brockmann and Dr. Ricarda Scheiner
+Collaborators: Ann-Kathrin Bröger, Markus Thamm, Axel Brockmann and Ricarda Scheiner

 One exciting, but largely unexplored, area of research is the role that consistent individual variation plays within social insect groups.